jwilferd10/My-Daily-Planner/README.md

-# :clipboard: :watch: :date: Work Day Scheduler :date: :watch: :clipboard: <br>
+# :clipboard: :watch: :date: My Daily Planner :date: :watch: :clipboard: <br>

 ### Done using paper but still need a planner?
 Here's an app to help you with that! <br>